 Zappa had another attribute that would have fit in much better in the late ’90s and beginning of the 21st century: his coffee-drinking habits.

-Photo taken in Frank Zappa’s home, November, 1988
+The photo was taken in Frank Zappa’s home, in November 1988

 “To me, a cigarette is food,” said Zappa in his autobiography, The Real Frank Zappa Book.
 “I live my life smoking these things, and drinking the ‘black water’ in this cup here.”

 Alas, my friends, this is not INeedCigarettes.com – we shall concentrate on the latter of the two aforementioned vices.